bytzcurrency/slate/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each PIVX Core release.
+The project leader is the release manager for each SLATE Core release.

 Copyright
 ---------

 By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in `contrib/debian/copyright` or at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.